 When certain events or changes in operating conditions occur, an impairment assessment is performed and lives of intangible assets with determinable lives may be adjusted.
 Accordingly, with the launch of the Company's new branding strategy in the fourth quarter of 2012 and the discontinuation of the use of the trademarks "PEI" and "Pump Engineering", we recorded an impairment charge of \$1.0 million in our Consolidated Statements of Operations for the year ended December 31, 2012.
-No additional impairment of intangibles was recorded in the year ended December 31, 2013.
-See Note 6 - "Goodwill and Intangible Assets" for further details related to acquired intangible assets.
+No additional impairment of intangibles was recorded in the years ended December 31, 2014 or 2013.

 Goodwill is not amortized, but is evaluated annually for impairment at the reporting unit level or when indicators of a potential impairment are present.
 Such indicators would normally include a significant reduction in our market capitalization, a decrease in operating results, or a deterioration in our financial position.
 We operate under a single reporting unit, and accordingly, all of our goodwill is associated with the entire company.
 Consequently, the annual evaluation for the impairment of goodwill is based on our market capitalization.
-We determined that, based on our market capitalization, goodwill was not impaired.
+For the years ending December 31, 2014 and 2013, we determined that, based on our market capitalization, goodwill was not impaired.

-As of December 31, 2013 and 2012, acquired intangibles, including goodwill, relate to the acquisition of Pump Engineering, LLC during the fourth quarter of 2009.
-See Note 6. - "Goodwill and Intangible Assets" for further discussion of intangible assets.
+As of December 31, 2014 and 2013, acquired intangibles, including goodwill, relate to the acquisition of Pump Engineering, LLC during the fourth quarter of 2009.
+See Note 6- "Goodwill and Intangible Assets" for further discussion of intangible assets.